lennilobel/sql2022-workshop-hol/README.md

    Then restore the backup file as follows:

+    1. **Open File Explorer and Copy Path:**
+       - Navigate to your Downloads folder where the AdventureWorks2019.bak file is located.
+       - Click on the address bar in File Explorer to reveal the full path, right-click it, and select "Copy" to copy the full path of your Downloads folder.

-   1. **Open SSMS and Connect:** Launch SQL Server Management Studio and connect to your local SQL Server instance.
+    2. **Open SSMS and Connect:**
+       - Launch SQL Server Management Studio and connect to your local SQL Server instance.

-   2. **Navigate to 'Databases':** In Object Explorer on the left, right-click on the "Databases" folder, then select "Restore Database..."
+    3. **Navigate to 'Databases':**
+       - In Object Explorer on the left, expand the server node and right-click on the "Databases" folder, then select "Restore Database..."

+    4. **Select Backup Source Using Copied Path:**
-   3. **Select Backup Source:** In the Restore Database window, choose the "Device" radio button under "Source", click the button with three dots to open "Select backup devices", click "Add", navigate to your Downloads folder, select AdventureWorks2019.bak, and click "OK".
+       - In the Restore Database window, choose the "Device" radio button under "Source".
+       - Click the button with three dots to open the "Select backup devices" dialog.
+       - Click "Add", then in the File name field at the bottom of the dialog, paste the path you copied from File Explorer and press Enter.
+This navigates directly to your Downloads folder within the dialog.
+       - Now select AdventureWorks2019.bak, and click "OK".

-    4. **Set Destination Database:** In the "Destination" section, enter "AdventureWorks2019" in the "Database" field for the name of the restored database.
+   5. **Set Destination Database:** In the "Destination" section, enter "AdventureWorks2019" in the "Database" field for the name of the restored database.

-    5. **Choose Backup Set:** Ensure the backup set to restore is checked under "Select the backup sets to restore".
+   6. **Choose Backup Set:** Ensure the backup set to restore is checked under "Select the backup sets to restore".
 This should auto-populate based on the selected .bak file.

    8. **Initiate the Restore:** Click "OK" to start the restoration.
 This may take a few minutes, and you'll see a success message once complete.
 The AdventureWorks2019 database will appear in the "Databases" folder in Object Explorer.